- 5.1 Small interior deck piece ‘Printable-Ship-deck-back-A-v4’ has been scaled to match.

 - Please ask questions. firstname.lastname@example.org if you get stuck and I will also update these notes.

 - The small solid option is simple to print and prints as a standalone model.

-- The deck sections are curved and will need supports
+- The deck sections are curved and will need supports.

-Right-click and download the reference sheet below.
+- Right-click on the image below and “Save As” to download the reference sheet for this pack.

 .2mm For Large parts and .1mm for small parts

 Requires supports on some files